Physics-50/Module-2/docs/week1.md

   + Can you guess where the center of the beads are and estimate the center that way?

-  + What if you measure from the left edge of the leftmost bead to the left edge of the rightmost bead.
+  + What if you measure from the left edge of the leftmost bead to the left edge of the rightmost bead?
 Now do the same with the right edges.
-Are there any potential issues with this method
+Are there any potential issues with this method?

   + Can you use your left edge and right edge results to more accurately determine the center of the beads?